Akechi-kun/ffxiv_bossmod/BossMod/PlannerPresets/README.md

 This is a repository of Cooldown Planner presets for Boss Mod, created and shared by various members of the [Puni.sh Discord server](https://discord.gg/Zzrcc8kmvy).
 If you’d like to contribute your own plan to this collection, we welcome your input!

 In this `PlannerPresets` directory of folders, you will find all different types of content presets that exist for all supported content.
-You may navigate through to find other .md files containing information for you to import presets with.
+You may navigate through to find other `.md` files containing code for you to import presets with.

 ## What is a Cooldown Planner Preset?